General

 The most common mistake in buying delivery management software is optimizing for your current volume and complexity.
 Operations grow.
 Customer expectations escalate.
 The platform you choose today needs to handle what you’ll be running 18 months from now, not just what you’re running today.

 That means taking scalability seriously — not just in terms of order volume, but geographic expansion, fleet complexity, integration requirements, and the analytics depth you’ll need as your operation matures.
+With the global market projected to reach USD 11.2 billion by 2034, platform selection in 2026 is a strategic investment, not a procurement checkbox.

 Define your requirements clearly, pressure-test vendor demos with real scenarios, and understand the full cost of implementation and ownership.
 The right platform won’t just make your current operation more efficient — it’ll become the foundation for the delivery experience you want to build.